dragthor/trigger-singly-js/README.md

 trigger-singly-js
 =================

-An example trigger.io mobile application with Singly.
+An example trigger.io (http://trigger.io) mobile application with Singly (http://singly.com).
+The user can sign in to your application using Twitter or Facebook (or any other Singly service), view friends, and retrieve their profile.

 Utilizes the following: